gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

     * This command fixes an initial error where Git does not know where this certificate is installed.

-## 4. Basic windows command on comandline
+## 4. Basic commands on comandline
   * list commands:
     * ls (Linux) help (Windows)
   * get information from a directory: